Modern Media City waterfront development in Salford Quays with contemporary architecture, Manchester, United Kingdom

 Off-season (lower prices)

-Manchester, United Kingdom is a Cool destination perfect for music and culture.
+Manchester, United Kingdom is a destination with a cool climate, perfect for music scene and industrial heritage.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $75/day, while mid-range trips average $175/day.
-Visa-free for short tourism stays.
+Budget travel costs around $107/day, while mid-range trips average $279/day.
+Entry rules depend on your passport.

 /day